jeremylgrice/avwc/_posts/cypress.md

 ---
-title: 'Testing your front end with cypress'
+title: "Testing your front end with cypress"
-excerpt: 'Cypress is a robust testing tool.
-It comes with a lot of really cool features, and can do things that other testing frameworks....'
+excerpt: "Cypress is a robust testing tool.
+It comes with a lot of really cool features, and can do things that other testing frameworks...."
-coverImage: '/assets/blog/cover-photos/treeline.webp'
+coverImage: "/assets/blog/cover-photos/treeline.webp"
-date: '2022-10-17T05:35:07.322Z'
+date: "2022-10-17T05:35:07.322Z"
-author:
-  name: Jeremy
-  picture: '/assets/blog/authors/jeremy.jpeg'
 ogImage:
-  url: '/assets/blog/cover-photos/treeline.webp'
+  url: "/assets/blog/cover-photos/treeline.webp"
 ---

 ### Why use Cypress?

 Cypress enables you to write all types of tests:

 • End-to-end tests